Ethorbit/nzombies-chronicles/README.md

     * `garrysmod/addons/nzombies-chronicles/sound/`
     * `garrysmod/addons/nzombies-chronicles/particles/`
 5. Restart your game
-6. In the gamemodes selection on the bottom right, select nZombies
+6. In the gamemodes selection on the bottom right, select **nZombies Chronicles**

 ⚠️ Conflict warning:
-* You can only have **one** nZombies gamemode mounted at a time.
-If you aren't seeing the gamemode show up, completely remove any other nZombies game.
 * Many addons **break the game**.
 Uninstall anything that gives errors.
 Stick to official and reputable addons.